yhabib/implementations-java/data-structures-algorithms-in-java/notes/chapter1/readme.md

 ## Classes
 Every object is an instance of a class, which serves as the type of the object and as a blueprint:
-* Instance variables or fields, represent the data associated with an object of a class.
-They have a type, that can be a primitive one or any class type(reference type).
+* **Instance variables or fields**, represent the data associated with an object of a class.
+They have a type, that can be a primitive one or any class type(reference type), when assigned to values defines the state of the instance!!!!
 	`[modifiers] type identifier1[=initialValue1], identifier2[=initialValue2]`
-* Methods, can be divided into two types, *accessor* and *update* methods.
+* **Methods**, can be divided into two types, *accessor* and *update* methods.
 The first group retrive info without changing any instance variables, when the second group can change one or more instances.
 	* Method's name combined with number and types of its parameters is called *signature*, but it does not contain the type of data returned so it is not allowed to have two methods with the same signature to return different types.